Home Toxic Exposure Military Base Water Contamination Fort Benning Water Contamination Lawsuit

 In 2023, engineering firm Freese and Nichols announced a partnership with Columbus Water Works (CWW).
 Their project is to evaluate the PFAS treatment technologies for Fort Benning’s drinking water.

 The project is in Phase 1 of a multi-phase plan to test and eventually implement PFAS treatment systems.
-A large-scale pilot study is being conducted at Fort Moore, evaluating 6 tech types, 9 process streams, and 18 sampling locations.
+A large-scale pilot study is being conducted at Fort Moore, evaluating 6 technology types, 9 process streams, and 18 sampling locations.
 Some of the technologies under review include:

-- Activated carbon
+• Activated carbon

-- Ion exchange
+• Ion exchange

-- Reverse osmosis
+• Reverse osmosis

 PFAS Exposure and Lead Found at Fort Benning